-Who you approach is a matter for yourself - technically you could ask anyone to act for you.
-It all depends on how much weight a court would give to their evidence if the matter should come to trial.
+The Archbishop of Canterbury, if available.
+Seriously, who you approach is a matter for yourself - technically you could ask anyone to act for you -it all depends on how much weight a court would give to their evidence if the matter should come to trial.
 Most people use lawyers, but I myself favour bank managers.
 Lawyers are mortal, and pass on to that great Courtroom In The Sky, but banks are (hopefully) eternal institutions whose managers may change, but who otherwise remain there through thick and thin.
-Banks, by the way, may make a small charge.
-Some may not since a few banks offer a certain amount of deposit facilities free of charge, but a lawyer will most certainly charge.
+Banks by the way, may make a small charge - some may not since a few banks offer a certain amount of deposit facilities free of charge, but a lawyer will most certainly charge.
 In any event, it is going to cost more than using the Post Office facility.